This post may contains affiliate links. Please read the disclosure for more details.

-As someone with a hearing loss, and who doesn’t want to have anymore nightmares about waking up in sweats late for an important event, I went on to research about clock alarms that can help us end our sleep anxieties and nightmares from becoming a reality.
+As someone with a hearing loss and who doesn’t want to have any more nightmares about waking up in sweats late for an important event, I went on to research deaf alarm clocks that can help us end our sleep anxieties and nightmares from becoming a reality.

 General mainstream clock alarms

 Some alarm clocks were not explicitly designed for the deaf and hard of hearing, but they are sufficient because they work to substitute sounding alarms for other sensory cues.
 Ringing alarms can be a disturbance to others sleeping around you who may be a light sleeper.
-Alarms that vibrate but with no flashing lights will allow other people to continue to rest without interruption.
+Alarms that vibrate but with no flashing lights can be a great deaf person alarm and allow other people to continue to rest without interruption.

 Every smartphone has an alarm feature that can be great for people who want to wake up, but if you are concerned about the harmful effect of radioactive waves emitting into your body, which could possibly lead to cancer (although it hasn’t been scientifically proven) or bed fires, this might not be your best option.

-Wearables with alarm clocks are typically a wristwatch.
-While these are not customised alarm clock for the deaf and hard of hearing, these watches or wearables often function more than an alarm clock: they are designed to match your lifestyle and easily transportable.
-Health conscious people tend to gravitate to brands like Fitbit or MI band.
+Wearables with alarm clocks are typically wristwatches.
+While these are not customized alarm clocks for the deaf and hard of hearing, these watches or wearables often function more than an alarm clock: they are designed to match your lifestyle and are easily transportable.
+Health-conscious people tend to gravitate toward brands like Fitbit, Galaxy Fit 2 or 3, or MI band.
 People who are active in the outdoors would like Garmins.

 Many of our smartphone companies like Apple and Samsung are into wearables as well.
 One thing to note is that many of these wearables can connect to your smartphone and use wireless connecting to communicate between the two devices.
 This gives you the option to put your phone away from the bed and focus on receiving notifications that are important to you at night.